Let the Right One In (TV series)

-Let the Right One In is an American horror drama television series created by Andrew Hinderaker and inspired by the 2004 novel of the same name by John Ajvide Lindqvist.
+Let the Right One In is an American horror drama television series created by Andrew Hinderaker and inspired by the 2004 Swedish novel of the same name by John Ajvide Lindqvist.
 The series stars Demián Bichir, Anika Noni Rose, Grace Gummer, Madison Taylor Baez, Ian Foreman, Nick Stahl, Jacob Buster and Kevin Carroll.
 It diverges from and expands upon the source material, focusing on a father who cares for his daughter after she becomes a vampire.

 It premiered on Showtime on October 9, 2022.
 It received generally positive reviews from critics, who praised the actors.
 The series was canceled after one season.

 Premise

 Mark Kane is a single father who has been protecting his daughter Eleanor after she turned into a vampire ten years prior.
 She has been stuck in the age of 12 ever since.
 Hoping to find a cure, together they have been hiding and running across the country until finally settling in New York City.

 Meanwhile, Eleanor meets and bonds with a 12-year-old boy named Isaiah Cole, as Kane brings in a scientist, Claire Logan, to help find a cure for his daughter's vampirism.

+Unlike the 2008 film of the same name directed by Tomas Alfredson, this adaptation of Let the Right One In portrays Eli or "Eleanor's" companion Isaiah as an empathetic and kind hearted child despite being bullied.
+In the novel and film, Eli's companion Oskar's bullying clearly takes a toll on him and he "may well be a serial killer in the making."
+(Kern 71).